zenradar/wpm1/README.md

 # wpm1
 First Docker project with Wildfly PostgreSQL and MySQL Containers

+Assumptions: the **jboss-cli** is on the path.
+The Linux files need slight tweaking, will update with changes.

 ## 0. Create the Named Volumes for the Databases

     $ > docker volume create --name mysql-data-beta